SeniorFluffie/age-race-gender-classifier/README.txt

 MultiMobileModleTest.py is the test program for evaluating a single image

-classifier.ipynb and notebook.ipynb were the training programs
+notebook.ipynb were the training programs